-The Public Service Perspective: By surveying the historical development of public administration, we will review debates and the values central to the field.
+To Articulate, Apply, and Advance a Public Service Perspective: By surveying the historical development of public administration, we will review debates and the values central to the field.
 We will consider how public managers and policymakers weigh value trade-offs in the decision-making process.
 Students will also reflect upon the centrality of transparency, accountability and ethical conduct in public service.

-Communicating with a Diverse Workforce and Citizenry: This class explores the relationship between public administration and democracy, including various strategies for citizen engagement and communication.
+To Communicate and Interact Productively and in Culturally Responsive Ways with a Diverse and Changing Workforce and Society at Large: This class explores the relationship between public administration and democracy, including various strategies for citizen engagement and communication.
 Understanding the role of the public in democracy is central to our discussions this semester.
 Moreover, public and non-profit managers must prepare to engage a diverse workforce.
 We will discuss foundational concepts in public sector diversity, including representative bureaucracy.